The Promenade

 West Wade

 "A most upsetting event at the Tresled Mare, as a clearly deranged man from the Eastdeck burst in, disturbing some most esteemed gentleman, claiming his sister was being held there against her will.
-The established has apologized for the disturbance." - Podspot HeraldWest Wade is the older, wealthier, and more decadent brother to East Wade.
+The establishment has apologized for the disturbance." - Podspot HeraldWest Wade is the older, wealthier, and more decadent brother of East Wade.
 Here, the most exclusive bathhouses, social clubs, and other recreational facilities cater to an intriguing cast of characters.
 West Wade is the exploitation capital of The Promenade to which the poor women of East Wade, and thus the Seaside, hope to escape to as their seemingly sole exit from crippling poverty.
-However, it is not what the sometimes-idyllic stories make it out to be, and West Wade plays host to the uninterrupted debaucheries of the ruling class.
+However, it is not the gilded paradise that sometimes-idyllic stories make it out to be, and West Wade plays host to the uninterrupted debaucheries of the ruling class.

 First Point